sveltinio/sveltin/README.md

 ## :warning: Project Status

-> Sveltin is under active development following the progress toward SvelteKit v1.0.
+> Sveltin is under active development and some things may change before we hit version 1.0.
+At the same time, we try to follow the progress toward SvelteKit v1.0.
 Please, give it a try and let it evolve.
 If you are interesting on it please, see the **Contributing** section.
+If you get stuck, reach out for help in the [discussions tab](https://github.com/sveltinio/sveltin/discussions) or open an [issue](https://github.com/sveltinio/sveltin/issues).

 ## :mega: Overview